strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 # Templates

-A template is a pre-made Strapi configuration designed for a specific use case.
-It allows bootstrapping a custom Strapi application.
+Templates are pre-made Strapi configurations designed for specific use cases.
+They allow bootstrapping a custom Strapi application.
 A template can configure [collection types and single types](/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md), [components](/developer-docs/latest/development/backend-customization/models.html#components-2) and [dynamic zones](/developer-docs/latest/development/backend-customization/models.html#dynamic-zones), and [plugins](/developer-docs/latest/plugins/plugins-intro.html).

-::: strapi Templates vs. starters
+::: strapi Templates vs. Starters
-- A **template** is a pre-made Strapi configuration.
-A template is not a configured application and cannot be run on its own since it lacks many files (e.g. database configurations, `package.json`, etc.).
-A template is only useful once applied on top of a default Strapi app via the CLI.
+- A template is only useful once applied on top of a default Strapi app via the CLI.
+It is not a configured application and cannot be run on its own since it lacks many files (e.g. database configurations, `package.json`, etc.).
 - A **[starter](https://strapi.io/starters)** is a pre-made frontend application that consumes a Strapi API.
 :::